Ayurveda, the ancient Indian system of healthcare, uses herbs as a natural tool to improve health and treat diseases.

 Upakarmas – sub therapies –

-Abhyanga – massage of the whole body with herbal oils to induce deep relaxation, to strengthen the body and to relieve pain
+Abhyanga – massage of the whole body with herbal oils to induce deep relaxation, to strengthen the body and to relieve pain fix it

 Swedana – sweating therapy as a measure to lose weight and toxins via sweating.